David-mwas/Melodious/README.md

 ## Contributing

-Contributions to Musica are welcome!
+Contributions to Melodious are welcome!
 If you'd like to contribute to the project, please follow these guidelines:

 1. Fork the repository and create a new branch for your feature or bug fix.
 2. Make your changes and ensure that the code follows the project's coding standards.